nhg0005/chppd/README.md

 ## Features

-Put in any URL into the site to get back a randomized short-link.
+Put in any URL into the site to get back a short-link.
+You can customize the back-half or leave it blank for a random one.

 ## Technologies used